9 Star Ki year calendar – day Stars and start of months

 The change-over moment from ascending to descending day cycles vice versa, occurs on the Solstice moment on the Solstice day, while the Solstice day will then produce 2 day Stars.

-More specifically, from the Solstice moment on the December Solstice day onward, daily Stars will ascend up until the June Solstice, while from the June Solstice moment onward, daily Stars will descend until the December Solstice.
+More specifically, from the Solstice moment on the December Solstice day onward, daily Stars will ascend up until June Solstice, while from the June Solstice moment onward, daily Stars will descend until December Solstice.

 Further approaches would then involve the 24 Solar Terms 二十四節氣, exactly when a Yang Wood-Rat day (Jia-Zi 甲子) occurs within a certain Solar Term, and the day formula involves exceptions to the rule and exceptions to exceptions to the rule, but it is not unimportant to note that earlier conventions where it was given change-over as either 2 consecutive Star 9 days or 2 consecutive Star 1 days may have been flawed.